sevilzeynali/Linguistic-Pre-processing-of-Scientific-Articles/README.md

-# Linguistic Pre-processing of scientific articles
+# Linguistic Pre-processing Of Scientific Articles

 This is a program in Python for preprocessing the text before keyword extraction or classification or other processing.
 It uses Python [nltk](http://www.nltk.org/) library.